 2. The SMF selects EASDF as described clause 6.3.x (TBD) of TS 23.501[1].
 This selection may use NRF discovery or may be based on SMF local configuration.
-The EASDF may register onto the NRF.
+The EASDF may have registered onto the NRF.

+Editor’s Note: it is FFS whether the EASDF can register itself to the NRF